KH-Coder865/EcoVerse/README.md

 # EcoVerse
-Collaborative Platform for Climate Action, Marine Conservation, and Biodiversity Protection
+Collaborative Platform for Climate Action, Marine Conservation, and Biodiversity Protection.
+Fast and efficient ecological issue tracking and resolving platform.

 ---
 ## Tech Stack Used